 Add potatoes and peas, if using raw peas.
 Frozen peas should be added when potatoes are almost done.

 Add all ground spices.
 Give a quick stir to coat vegetables.

-If using frozen peas, add now and stir them in.
+If using frozen peas, add when potatoes are nearly cooked.
+Stir them in.
 Let them cook on low hear for 5 minutes or so.

-Adjust seasoning, add amchoor powder or lemon juice and coriander leaves.
+Adjust seasoning, add amchoor powder/lemon juice and coriander leaves, if using.